numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 Changes to NumPy data type promotion
 =====================================

-One of the larger changes in the NumPy 2.0 were the changes to promotion as per `NEP 50 <NEP50_>`.
+NumPy 2.0 changes promotion (the result of combining dissimilar data types) as per `NEP 50 <NEP50_>`.

 Please see the NEP for details on this change.
 It includes a